Citi Benefits Handbook

 Morbid obesity: A diagnosed condition in which the body weight exceeds the medically recommended weight by either 100 pounds or is twice the medically recommended weight in the most recent body mass index (BMI) tables for a person of the same height, age and mobility as the covered person.
-For Aetna, Oxford and Anthem Plans, the BMI is greater than 40 kilograms per meter squared or equal to or greater than 35 kilograms per meter squared, respectively, with a co-morbid medical condition, including, but not limited to, hypertension, a cardiopulmonary condition, sleep apnea or diabetes.
+For Aetna and Anthem Plans, the BMI is greater than 40 kilograms per meter squared or equal to or greater than 35 kilograms per meter squared, respectively, with a co-morbid medical condition, including, but not limited to, hypertension, a cardiopulmonary condition, sleep apnea or diabetes.
 Please contact your Plan Administrator for additional information.

 Network pharmacy: A registered and licensed pharmacy, including a mail-order pharmacy, that participates in the network.

 Network provider: A provider that participates in the health plan network in which you enrolled.

 Non-preferred brand-name drug: A brand-name drug that is not a formulary drug.
 See the definition of "preferred brand-name drug."

 Nurse-midwife: A person licensed or certified to practice as a nurse-midwife and who fulfills both of these requirements: